 Finishing: the carpets are hand washed, clipped and carved.
 The fringes are revolved on the backside and covered with cloth.

-There are countless treasures dotted around the Lagoon, rare are the production companies still active today as they were in the past; among them, Tessitura Luigi Bevilacqua, a workshop overlooking the Grand Canal, where still today they make brocades and precious velvets on ancient looms.
+Tessitura Luigi Bevilacqua, a workshop overlooking the Grand Canal, makes brocades and precious velvets on ancient looms.
 A unique workshop, equipped with original eighteenth-century jacquard looms, the same ones once belonged to Scuola della Seta, purchased by Luigi Bevilacqua himself back in 1875.
 The most precious treasure of Tessitura Bevilacqua is its historical archive: an exclusive source of inspiration that, through a passionate collaboration, it allows to translate into carpets the fascination of the Venetian Renaissance tradition.